WisePH.Net

 Plan your savings with MP2 Pag-IBIG calculator

-I looked at stocks, time deposits, bonds, and crypto before I chose MP2.
+I compared stocks, time deposits, bonds, and crypto before I chose MP2.
 Stocks were too volatile.
-Time deposits were too safe in the wrong way — the returns barely moved.
+Time deposits were too safe in the wrong way; the returns barely moved.
 Crypto was a gamble I wasn’t ready for.

 What is MP2 and why does it beat most savings options?

 MP2 (Modified Pag-IBIG II) is a voluntary savings program from Pag-IBIG Fund.
-It pays annual dividends, protects your principal with full government backing, and charges zero tax on your earnings.
+Specifically, it pays annual dividends, protects your principal with full government backing, and charges zero tax on your earnings.

 Savings optionAverage returnTax on earningsRisk